Here I will attempt to give instructions on how to restring pearls...On this page is one method...Here is a simpler method you may like to also try.

 Yes, it is possible.

-The present clasp can be used if you're happy with it.
+Your present clasp can be used if you're happy with it.
+OK Let's get started.
+First things first.

-wash your hands...that way the white silk or synthetic thread will stay white while you learn how to knot pearls, plus it's easier to work with those pearls with squeaky clean hands.
+Wash your hands.
+That way the white silk or synthetic thread will stay white while you learn how to knot pearls, plus it's easier to work with pearls when hands are squeaky clean.

-1. Beading needle, which is a very fine needle which fits through the hole in the pearl.
+3. Beading needle, which is a very fine needle with a large eye which fits through the hole in the pearl.
 It makes learning how to knot pearls possible, but one lady I know makes her own needle out of beading wire, simply by folding it over and cutting it into a point.

-3. A match or lighter for burning off the loose ends of the synthetic thread.
-This isn't needed if using silk thread.
+5. A match or lighter for burning off the loose ends of the synthetic thread.
+This isn't needed if using silk thread. (not pictured)

-4. Something to keep the pearls in as you learn how to knot pearls or restring them...a non-rolling surface or tray (a large piece of felt or foam works well)...you'll want to keep the order of the pearls, especially if they are graduated in size.
+7. Something to keep the pearls in as you learn how to knot pearls or restring them.
+A non-rolling surface or tray (a large piece of felt or foam works well).
+You'll want to keep the order of the pearls, especially if they are graduated in size. (not pictured)

-Another option with graduated pearls is to have the string and needle ready and thread each one on as you take them off.
+Another option with graduated pearls is to thread each one on as you take them off.

-5. Scissors for cutting apart the necklace and for cutting the new silk thread.
+8. Scissors or Clippers for cutting apart the necklace and for cutting the new silk thread.

 STEPS FOR HOW TO KNOT PEARLS OR RESTRING PEARLS

-1. Assemble supplies This is a job which should be finished at one sitting...not left half done...pearls can easily get misplaced and lost.
+1. Assemble supplies Knotting a pearl necklace should be finished at one sitting, not left half done.
+Pearls can easily get misplaced and lost.
 Having the supplies at hand in the beginning will aid in the process of learning how to knot pearls.

 SECOND: Take one of these thin stands and thread it through the eye of the beading needle, tying a knot so it makes a loop or circle through the needle's eye.
 This loop will hold the thread that actually is used to restring your pearl necklace or bracelet.
 Keep this loop on your needle as you will use it over and over again, until, of course, it becomes weak and breaks.
 It's like enlarging the "eye" of the needle into one big loop.